Jacob-McM/Csv-with-Python/README.md

 ### *PyBank*

-Opens the included `[budget_data.CSV]` file and appends the contents of the file without its headers to a list.
+Opens the included `[budget_data.csv]` file and appends the contents of the file without its headers to a list.
 The list is `[Month-Year, Profit/Loss]`.
 The length of that list is used to get the number of months from the budget period.
 From the same list, the values in `row[1]` is summed up to return the net total.
 The changes in profit/losses is gotten from starting on the 1st index(2nd value) of `row[1]` and subtracted from the previous index.
 A new list is created from these values, lined up with corresponding dates.The list is `[Month-Year, Delta]`.
 The delta row is summed up and then divided by the new month-year count from this new list to get the average of delta.
 A max and min value is also gotten from this list, along with the corresponding dates.

 All of the collected information is printed in the terminal and printed into a .txt file.